spacetelescope/pandokia/doc/source/helper_testfn.rst

 using py.test
 -------------------------------------------------------------------------------

-In your package, create a subsidiary package names "tests" (note the 's' in the name).
+In your package, create a subsidiary package named "tests" (note the 's' in the name).
 The tests package should contain python files that will be recognized by py.test.